 • Company's use of the public right-of-way;

 • Provision of the Public, Education and Government access channels.

-Time Warner Cable (Charter Spectrum) and Windstream Kinetic have cable franchises in Fayette County.
+Time Warner Cable (Charter Spectrum), Windstream Kinetic and MetroNet have cable franchises in Fayette County.

 Q: Is there cable competition in Lexington?

 A: Lexington’s cable franchise agreement is not exclusive.
-Currently, two companies have cable franchises with Lexington, Time Warner Cable (Charter Spectrum) and Windstream Kinetic.
+Currently, three companies have cable franchises with Lexington, Time Warner Cable (Charter Spectrum), Windstream Kinetic and Metronet.

 Q: What kind of complaints is Lexington unable to handle?

 A: There are a number of complaints that cannot be resolved by Lexington.
 Those matters include lack of competition and channel lineups.
-Additionally, Lexington has no legal authority over Time Warner Cable (Charter Spectrum) or Windstream Communications internet and phone service, but can assist in resolving problems with those services.
+Additionally, Lexington has no legal authority over Time Warner Cable (Charter Spectrum), Windstream Communications or MetroNet internet and phone service, but can assist in resolving problems with those services.

 Q: Why can’t subscribers pay for the channels they want?

 A: This is the type of issue which would need to be addressed by the federal government.
 Congress has debated this issue for some time and although some bills have been proposed to address this issue, none have become law.
 Some program providers require contracts of cable providers to carry all of their channels and will not provide them on a per channel basis.